cyberd: Computing the knowledge from web3

 If we need to restart node firstly, we need to restore both contexts (current and new).

-Load links and agent stakes from a database using different versions:
+Load links and user stakes from a database using different versions:

 1. Links and stakes from last calculated rank version